 - Determine the number of transactions;

 - Set up stop-loss and take-profit;

-- All the time, calculate the profit and loss to timely change the number and amount of transactions.
+- All the time, calculate the profit and loss to change the number and amount of transactions at the appropriate time.

 Most of the techniques that are called money management strategies are based precisely on calculating the amount of each transaction.
 A factor that affects both the size of profit and loss, and the general condition of the account.
 All of them can be divided into several groups:

 - Trading "all in" using the max amount of the deposit and leverage to get a big profit with minimal investment.
 This reckless policy was followed by 90% of bankrupt traders;

 - The fixed size of each transaction, which doesn’t depend on the current deposit amount;

 - Martingale technique, when upon receipt of losses each subsequent transaction is concluded for a large amount.